paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 The `samp` element is used to represent (sample) output from a program or computing system.
 Useful for technology-oriented sites, not so useful otherwise.
 Example:

-The computer said <samp>Too much cheese in tray two</samp> but I didn't know what that meant.
+The computer said <samp>Too much cheese in tray two</samp> but I didn’t know what that meant.

 ### Keyboard entry